GROUPS AT WFUMC

 Methodist Men

 UMM's mission is to help men grow in Christ so that others may know Christ.
 UMM supports spiritual growth among men, helping men to mature as disciples as they encourage spiritual formation in others.
 Our goal is to empower the ministry of Jesus Christ through men within the congregations of the UMC.
 Our spiritual formation is marked by spiritual reproduction, as our faith passes on in others.
 Meets Monthly on the first Tuesday of the month, 6:30-8pm.
-Contact Daniel Smoot with questions
+Contact Dave Bryant with questions.

 B3 Groups